Gurl.com

-Gurl.com (formerly stylized as gURL.com from 1996 to 2011) was an American website for teenage girls that was online from 1996 to 2018.
+Gurl.com (pronounced "girl dot com"; formerly stylized as gURL.com from 1996 to 2011) was an American website for teenage girls that was online from 1996 to 2018.
 It was created by Rebecca Odes, Esther Drill, and Heather McDonald as a resource centered on teen advice, body image, female sexuality, and other teen-related concerns.
 First published as an online zine, it later expanded into an online community.
 At one point, it provided a free e-mail and web hosting service, known as Gurlmail and Gurlpages respectively.

-Clothing retailer Delia's purchased the site in 1997; it was later sold to PriMedia in 2001, who in turn sold it to iVillage in 2003.
+Clothing retailer Delia's purchased the site in 1997; it was sold to PriMedia in 2001, who in turn sold it to iVillage in 2003.
 Alloy (later rebranded as Defy Media) acquired it from iVillage in 2009.
-The website ceased activity after Defy Media's closure in 2018 and was redirected to Seventeens website in the same year.
+The website ceased activity after Defy Media's closure in 2018 and was acquired by Hearst Magazines, who redirected it to Seventeens website.

 As one of the first major websites aimed at teenage girls in the United States, Gurl.com was heavily associated with zine culture and third-wave feminism; it was also used in academia to study the online behavior of teenage girls.
 Unlike teen magazines in the 1990s, Gurl.com was known for its humorous tone, unconventional approach to teen-related topics compared to mainstream media, and contributions from its audience (such as editorials and artwork).
 The popularity of Gurl.com led the creators to co-author three teen advice books, the first being Deal With It!
 A Whole New Approach to Your Body, Brain, and Life as a gURL (1999).

 Gurl.com won the I.D.
 Magazine Award for Interactive Media in 1997 and a Webby Award in 1998; its founders received the New York Magazine Award in 1997 for their work on the website.
 Gurl.com was also met with privacy concerns, as well as criticism from conservative and anti-pornography advocates for its sex-positive stance and sex education resources.